The Bankrate promise

-- Money market account: Money market accounts, also known as money market deposit accounts, are federally insured liquid bank accounts.
+- Money market accounts, also known as money market deposit accounts, are federally insured liquid bank accounts.
 They pay interest on your deposit, but your interest-earning potential varies depending on your bank.
-The top-yielding money market accounts currently pay in excess of 0.5 percent interest, while the average bank is paying just 0.06 percent.
+The top-yielding money market accounts currently pay APYs greater than 5 percent, while the average bank is paying just 0.45 percent.

 What is a money market account?

 However, there are transaction limits.
 You are usually restricted to six withdrawals per billing statement period.
-If you exceed that limit, you may pay a fee, though in the pandemic, many banks have suspended those fees.
-As the world slowly returns to normal, be sure to keep an eye on when that fee structure also returns to avoid any unnecessary charges.
+If you exceed that limit, you may pay a fee.
+During the pandemic, many banks suspended those fees, but since business has largely returned to normal, check for a return to those fee structures to avoid any unnecessary charges.

 Are money market accounts safe?

 If you’re concerned about the safety of your cash in a money market account, you can lay those concerns to rest.
-Provided that the bank or credit union where you deposit your money is part of the FDIC or NCUA network, you enjoy the assurance of insurance coverage of up to $250,000 if the financial institution fails.
+Provided that the bank or credit union where you deposit your money is part of the Federal Deposit Insurance Corp.
+(FDIC) or the National Credit Union Administration (NCUA) network, you enjoy the assurance of insurance coverage of up to $250,000 if the financial institution fails.

 When to consider a money market account

 A money market account is an especially attractive option for your emergency fund because it keeps it safe and accessible.
 For example, if you have an unplanned expense of $1,000 for a car repair or emergency room bill, you can pay the expense directly from the money market account or transfer the funds from your money market account into your checking account to pay the bill.